 Wednesday, December 14, 2022

-"Sirens of Modernity: Hindi Cinema of the 1960s" in India Currents (11 November 2022)
+"Sirens of Modernity: Hindi Cinema of the 1960s" in INDIA CURRENTS (11 November 2022)

 Sirens of Modernity: World Cinema via Bombay (University of California Press, 2022) chronicles the travels of 1960s’ Hindi-language cinema.
 Authored by Samhita Sunya, Assistant Professor of Cinema in the Department of Middle Eastern and South Asian Languages and Cultures at the University of Virginia, the book (available open access here) enquires into the international appeal of Bollywood films, many underrated.
 This interview with Sunya delves into the peculiar nature of these films.